-QUALITY ASSURA NCE ACTIVITIES THROUGHOUT THE DATA COLLECTION PROCESS FREQUENCY ACTIVITY Continuously Practice proper technique.
+QUALITY ASSURANCE ACTIVITIES THROUGHOUT THE DATA COLLECTION PROCESS ACTIVITY Practice proper technique.
 Maintain data organization.
 Document errors.
 Keep the ecological context in mind.
 Solicit expert advice if needed.
 Back up your data.
-Daily Review data sheets for completeness and correctness.
+Review data sheets for completeness and correctness.
 If errors are found, return to the plot to collect the correct data.
 Upload and name photos.
 Identify unknown plant species.
 Back up your data after corrections have been made.
-Weekly Review data for completeness and errors with an ecosystem expert or team leader.
+Review data for completeness and errors with an ecosystem expert or team leader.
 Identify any remaining unknown plant species.
 Back up your data.
-Monthly AND upon change to a new ecosystem Calibrate data gatherers for each method in the protocol.
+Calibrate data gatherers for each method in the protocol.
 Review data for completeness and errors with an ecosystem expert or team leader.
 Back up your data.